 What is ELIA Frames™?

-— Kieran Antill, ELIA Design Director
+— Reed DeWinter, ELIA Design Director

-ELIA Frames™ is the world’s most intuitive tactile reading system.
-It is designed to be understood by touch for those with a visual impairment, and by sight for those without.
+ELIA Frames™ is the world’s most intuitive tactile font.
+It is designed to be understood by touch for both the fully sighted and folks who have lost some or all of their vision.

 We based ELIA Frames™ on the standard (Roman) alphabet because roughly 70% of the world’s population uses it to read and write (1).
 This means about 200 million people with a visual impairment could benefit from ELIA Frames™ in its current design (2).
 The other 85 million could benefit from the font if customized to their standard scripts.